Sintering: Sintering of metallic powders

-Most, if not all, metals can be sintered.
+Most metals can be sintered, although some with greater difficulty (i.e., aluminium alloy and titanium alloys).
 This applies especially to pure metals produced in vacuum which suffer no surface contamination.
 Sintering under atmospheric pressure requires the use of a protective gas, quite often endothermic gas.
 Sintering, with subsequent reworking, can produce a great range of material properties.
 Changes in density, alloying, and heat treatments can alter the physical characteristics of various products.
 For instance, the Young's modulus En of sintered iron powders remains somewhat insensitive to sintering time, alloying, or particle size in the original powder for lower sintering temperatures, but depends upon the density of the final product:

 where D is the density, E is Young's modulus and d is the maximum density of iron.

 Sintering is static when a metal powder under certain external conditions may exhibit coalescence, and yet reverts to its normal behavior when such conditions are removed.
 In most cases, the density of a collection of grains increases as material flows into voids, causing a decrease in overall volume.
 Mass movements that occur during sintering consist of the reduction of total porosity by repacking, followed by material transport due to evaporation and condensation from diffusion.
 In the final stages, metal atoms move along crystal boundaries to the walls of internal pores, redistributing mass from the internal bulk of the object and smoothing pore walls.
 Surface tension is the driving force for this movement.

 A special form of sintering (which is still considered part of powder metallurgy) is liquid-state sintering in which at least one but not all elements are in a liquid state.
 Liquid-state sintering is required for making cemented carbide and tungsten carbide.